Furus: History

 Since antiquity, the Konkan coast has had maritime mercantile relations with major ports on the Red Sea and the Persian Gulf.
-Konkani Muslims can trace their ancestry to traders from Hadhramaut (in Yemen or South Arabia), some who fled from Kufa in the Euphrates valley, about the year 700, the North of Indian (Haryana/Punjab), as well as various regions of Arabia and the broader Middle East.
+Konkani Muslims can trace their ancestry to traders from Hadhramaut (in Yemen or South Arabia), some who fled from Kufa in the Euphrates' valley circa 700 CE, North India (Haryana or Punjab), as well as various regions of Arabia and the broader Middle East.
 Others arriving as traders or mercenaries.
 By the 10th century, Ceul (Chaul), Dabhol had a significant Muslim presence, with mosques and self-governance.
 Subsequent waves of migration were driven by upheavals, like the Karmatian revolt (923–926 CE) and Mongol invasions (1258 CE).
-Despite (Chaul) and Dabhol prominence under the Ahmadnagar kingdom (1490–1626), Muslim rule was never firmly established in Konkan, and forced conversions were absent.
+Despite the prominence of Chaul and Dabhol under the Ahmadnagar Kingdom (1490–1626), Muslim rule was never firmly established in the Konkan, and forced conversions were absent.
 Most Konkani Muslims are thus of mixed foreign descent.
-According to Jalal al-Din al-Suyuti, Muslims first arrived in the Konkan region in 699 CE—less than 70 years after the death of Prophet Muhammad in 632 CE.
+According to Jalal al-Din al-Suyuti, Muslims first arrived in the Konkan region in 699 CE — less than 70 years after the death of Prophet Muhammad in 632 CE.

-In the later eighteenth and early nineteenth centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.
+In the late 18th and early 19th centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.
 Dr. B. R. Ambedkar is believed to have visited Furus on May 17, 1937, while en route to Dapoli, and spent the night at Buddhawadi, Furus.